ARTICLE I – NAME

 The President shall preside at and conduct all meetings of the Association, and shall have such other powers and duties as may be delegated to him/her by the Board of Directors, consistent with the provisions of these by-laws.

 The President-elect shall perform the duties of the President during his/her absence.
-The President-elect chairs the planning and conferences committee, and the nominating and elections committee.
+The President-elect may convene the planning and conferences committee and will serve as Chair.
+The President-elect also serves as Chair of the governance committee.

 The Secretary shall keep the minutes and records of all meetings of the Association and shall take care of all correspondence thereof as directed by the Board.